Same engine. One HTTP API plus an MCP server.

 • Managed transcription APIs cap at 25 MB and rate-limit the moment you scale past hobby use

-• Per-minute pricing without per-language model routing taxes multilingual workloads
+• English-first models without per-language routing tax multilingual workloads

 • Self-hosted Whisper-large eats GPU budget and breaks on long files or non-English audio